-If you are seeking a trusted dentist for root canal treatment, you can send in a free enquiry to a few dentists on DxD here!
+If you are seeking a trusted dentist for root canal treatment, you can send in a no-obligation enquiry to a few dentists on DxD here!

 - Yoneda, N., Noiri, Y., Matsui, S., Kuremoto, K., Maezono, H., Ishimoto, T., Nakano, T., Ebisu, S., … Hayashi, M. (2017).
 Development of a root canal treatment model in the rat.
 Scientific reports, 7(1), 3315